Monday, December 15, 2025

 This writing exercise was not lost, not at all.
 It would give my writing an edge, a whole new challenge.
 I loved giving myself challenges and seeing them through to completion.
 At least, I tried to the best of my abilities.
 I am not an illusionist, nor a magician, and I don't perform miracles either.
 I go as far as possible toward the accomplishment I can reach.

-I would read a few songs, then I'd play in the garden.
+I would read a few songs, then I would play in the garden.
 It was the dream life, right?
 Then, suddenly, I was struck by an attack.
 I couldn't breathe anymore.
 Retirement was suffocating me; the fresh garden air suddenly felt as heavy and confined as the recycled air of an aircraft cabin.
 I sat back down on my red Adirondack chair and tried to catch my breath.
 I listened to the birds sing and watched the trees.

 A long moment passed, and I started breathing normally again.